mihailthebuilder/crypto-research/README.md

 ### Asset correlations

-I used pandas' `corr` method to get the correlation matrix between the returns for Bitcoin and the Equities (VT) and Bonds (BND x 50% + IGOV x 50%) portfolios.
-I then created a heatmap with the matrix:
+I used pandas' [corr](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html) method to get the correlation matrix between the returns for Bitcoin, equities and bonds.
+I then created a [seaborn](https://seaborn.pydata.org/) heatmap with the matrix:

 ![correlation matrix](btc-corr.png)